acbsp/bonafide.guru/en/contents.rst

 and I am Her dancing pupil.
 Her `prema <http://vedabase.net/p/prema>`__ makes Me dance various novel dances" (C.C., Adi, 4.
 124).

-Krishna completely belongs to Srimati Radharani.
+Krishna completely belongs to Śrīmatī Radharani.
 Therefore without Her grace it is impossible to get a service to Krishna.
 Only Radharani can give us a chance to serve Krishna.
 One who accepts Krishna as Highest guru, should also accept Radharani as a guru.
-Without the grace of Srimati Radharani no one can serve Krishna.
+Without the grace of Śrīmatī Radharani no one can serve Krishna.
 Radhika as an honest spouse very carefully and jealously watches over Krishna and nobody is allowed to disturb Him in vain.
 She will check our sincere wish to serve Lord Krishna thousand times before we would be allowed to approach Him.
 Each